jonas1ara/73/Problems/Arrays/Contains-Duplicate/README.md

 # Contains Duplicate:

-This directory contains implementations of the "Contains Duplicate" problem in the C++ and C# languages.
-Each implementation uses a hash set to check whether any value appears at least twice and maintain a temporal complexity of `O(n)`.
+This directory contains an implementation of the "Contains Duplicate" problem in C#.
+The implementation uses a hash set to check whether any value appears at least twice and maintain a temporal complexity of `O(n)`.

 ## Problem description